dm0-/gnuxc/README.md

     disk after it finishes, requiring almost 2 GiB of disk space.
 (This space can be reclaimed by removing the RPM build environment after installation.)

-  * The main working directory will use around 16 GiB after compilation.
+  * The main working directory will use a bit over 16 GiB after compilation.

 *Memory*:  The build is usually tested on systems with at least 8 GiB of RAM.